Write Insight Newsletter · · 11 min read

 For instance, when you are discussing a complex concept like "postmodernism," you may use this term repeatedly throughout the text to help readers understand the main idea.
 You may also use specific terms and phrases like "postmodern philosophy" or "postmodern literature" to emphasize this concept and make the paper easier to comprehend.

 This strategy may also be used by repeating significant ideas or arguments throughout the document.
 You may, for instance, offer an important idea in the opening and then repeat it in the conclusion to underline its significance and make a lasting impact on the reader.
-This may also assist to generate a feeling of cohesion and unity throughout the various sections of the article.
+This may also help to generate a feeling of cohesion and unity throughout the various sections of the article.

 Synonyms